gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 _(enabled by default)_

 This admission controller reacts on `CREATE` and `UPDATE` operations for `Shoot`s.
-It tries to assign a default domain to the `Shoot` if it gets scheduled to a seed that enables DNS for shoots (`.spec.settings.shootDNS.enabled=true`).
+It tries to assign a default domain to the `Shoot`.
-It also validates that the DNS configuration (`.spec.dns`) is not set if the seed disables DNS for shoots.
+It also validates the DNS configuration (`.spec.dns`) for shoots.

 ## `ShootNodeLocalDNSEnabledByDefault`